sandy-0911/AgentiCore/README.md

 ### Prerequisites
 - A modern web browser.
-- A Google Gemini API Key.
+- A **Google Gemini API Key**.

 ### Setup & Running the Application

-This project is set up to run in a browser-based development environment like the one it was created in.
+This project is configured to run in a browser-based development environment.

 1.  **API Key Configuration:**
-    The application is hardcoded to look for the API key in `process.env.API_KEY`.
-In the provided `services/agentService.ts`, you would replace the placeholder with your actual key.
+    The application requires an API key to function.
+You must set it in `services/agentService.ts`.

     ```typescript
     // In services/agentService.ts
-    const API_KEY = "YOUR_GEMINI_API_KEY"; // Replace with your key
+    const API_KEY = "YOUR_GEMINI_API_KEY"; // Replace with your actual key
     ```

-    *Note: In a real-world scenario, this key should never be exposed on the client-side.
-It would be handled by a backend server, and the `process.env.API_KEY` would be loaded securely.*
+    > **Important Security Note:** In a production environment, this key should **never** be exposed on the client side.
+It should be managed by a secure backend server, and the `process.env.API_KEY` would be loaded server-side.

-2.  **Open `index.html`:**
+2.  **Run the Application:**
     Since this is a client-side application with no build step, you can simply open the `index.html` file in your web browser to run it.

 ---

 ## 📂 Project Structure

+The project is organized into a clean, component-based architecture for maintainability and scalability.

 ```
 /